fl-sean03/NLP-Atomic/2-MVP_Backend/memory-bank/progress.md

 - **Documentation Consistency:** `PLANNING.md` and `TASK.md` within `2-MVP_Backend/` correctly reference `2-MVP_Backend/` as the active implementation directory.

 ## What's Left to Build (Immediate Next Steps)
-1.  **Commence Phase 9 of `2-MVP_Backend/TASK.md` ("CI/CD & Deployment Prep"):**
-    *   Add GitHub Actions for CI.
-    *   Consider Dockerfile creation.
-    *   Document environment variables.
+The NLP-Atomic-Backend project (2-MVP_Backend) is fully complete.
+There are no remaining tasks or immediate next steps for this project.

 ## Current Status
-"Phase 8.5: End-to-End Backend Testing" has been successfully completed.
-The backend API has been thoroughly tested with `curl` commands for various scenarios, including structure generation, camera manipulation, and error handling.
-All responses were verified against the API specifications.
-The project is now ready to proceed with CI/CD and deployment preparation as detailed in `2-MVP_Backend/TASK.md`.
+The NLP-Atomic-Backend project (2-MVP_Backend) has been successfully completed.
+All phases, including development, testing, CI/CD setup, and final review, are finished.
+The project is now ready for deployment and integration.

 ## Known Issues
 - No known technical issues at this stage.
 The primary task was restructuring and re-initializing documentation for the new project scope.